jimmyhmiller/PlayGround/writings/programming/Programming As Intent.md

 # Programming as Intent

 There is a ton of advice about how to write good code on the internet.
 This is my attempt to give such advice.
 In its bits and parts I'm sure it contains nothing novel, but as a whole I hope it is interesting.
 More than anything though I am writing this for me as means to discover a principle by which to live.
-Brett Victor spelled out this view of life in his incredibly influential talk "Inventing on Principle", yet despite its influence, its central message was lost.
+Bret Victor spelled out this view of life in his incredibly influential talk "Inventing on Principle", yet despite its influence, its central message was lost.
 There is a path for the technologist to be an activist.
 This is the path I hope to take, but what precisely my cause is still eludes me.
 This is part of that self discovery.

 ## Programming with Intentions and Ends